 Articles that might be helpful: Hub:How to withdraw your provident fund or PF in India?(2010)

 Q: How do I know the status of my withdrawal application?

 A: Visit webpage Claim Status on epfindia.com.
 Select the EPFO Office where your account was maintained and furnish your PF Account number.
 Document Know Your Claim Status (pdf format) lists the steps in detail with images at each step.
 Please be aware of the tax implications of withdrawal.

 Transfer of EPF account

 Ideally, you should initiate the process of transferring your EPF balance as soon as you join your new organization and are allotted a new PF account number, which is an alphanumeric number.
 Quoting from earlier post Basics of Employee Provident Fund: EPF, EPS, EDLIS PF format is :

 EPFO Office Code/Establishment Code(Max.
 7 Digits)/Extension(Max.
 3 digits)/Employee Account Number (Max 7 digit)(Earlier it was EPFO Office Code(first two letters ), Employer’s/Company code( 5 digits)/ Employee’s Account Number .
 In this case you can search the new Code at EPFI Establishment Information Search This is also available on 1st step mentioned above: Member Balance Information Search Your Establishment Code here..)

 In the EPF books of account, entry is under the name of employer.
 When ones take up a new job in the interim, he assume a new identity for the EPF office.
-A resigned employee who joins another company is left with an option of transferring the his previous PF account to the current PF account, by filling the Form 13(pdf).
+Earlier A resigned employee who joins another company is left with an option of transferring the his previous PF account to the current PF account, by filling the Form 13(pdf) .
 Now with UAN number one can link various EPF accounts.

 - When an employee joins a new company and he wishes to transfer his previous company provident fund amount, he should inform the HR department or Accounts department of the new company.